dev-jayanth/Medical-Insurance-Cost-Prediction/README.md

 ## Predicting the medical insurance cost of a person
 * Performed data analysis, data visualization and data preprocessing on insurance data
-* Built a predictive system to calculate the cost of medical insurance of a person
+* Built a predictive system to calculate the cost of medical insurance
 * Method Used: Linear Regression
 * Libraries Used: Pandas, Numpy, sklearn, matplotlib, seaborn